jarofghosts/glance/README.md

 // init a glance object with custom options (all totally optional)

 var g = glance({
-    dir: '../Files' // defaults to current working dir , port: 86753 // defaults to 8080
+  dir: '../Files', // defaults to current working dir
+  port: 86753, // defaults to 8080
-  , indices: [] // use these file names to provide indices , hideindex: true // will not provide a directory list if requested , nodot: true // will hide dot files from lists and will not serve them , verbose: true // defaults to false
+  indices: [], // use these file names to provide indices
+  hideindex: true, // will not provide a directory list if requested
+  nodot: true, // will hide dot files from lists and will not serve them
+  verbose: true // defaults to false
 })

-// just use glance to serve requests if you wanna http.createServer(function(req, res) {
+// just use glance to serve requests if you wanna http.createServer(function (req, res) {
+  if (/^\/static\//.test(req.url)) {
-  if (/^\/static\//.test(req.url)) return g.serveRequest(req, res)
+    return g.serveRequest(req, res)
+  }
   // pretend i do other stuff here...
 }).listen(5309)